tiprankstipranks

 We may be unable to compete in our markets, particularly if there is a significant change in practices or technology.

-The markets in which our products compete are highly competitive.
-We face competition from many companies which are larger, better established, have greater financial, technical and other resources and possess a greater market presence than we do.
-Such resources and market presence may enable our competitors to more effectively market competing products or to market competing products at reduced prices in order to gain market share.
-In addition, our ability to compete successfully is dependent, in part, upon our response to changes in technology and upon our efforts to develop and market new products which achieve significant market acceptance.
-Companies with substantially greater resources than us are actively engaged in research and development of new methods, treatments, drugs, and procedures to treat or prevent cardiovascular disease that could limit the market for our products and eventually make some of our products obsolete.
-A reduction in the demand for our products, could have a material adverse effect on our business, operations or financial condition.
+We are a global company that faces significant competition from a wide range of existing competitors and new market entrants.
+These include large medical device companies with extensive product lines, many of which may have greater financial and other resources than we do, as well as firms which are more specialized than we are with respect to particular markets or product lines.
+Nontraditional entrants, such as technology companies, are also entering into the healthcare industry and some may have greater financial or other resources than we do.
+Additionally, the medical device industry is also subject to rapid technological change and frequent product introductions.
+Our ability to compete successfully is dependent, in part, upon our response to changes in technology and upon our efforts to develop and market new products which achieve significant market acceptance.
+Companies with substantially greater resources than us are actively engaged in research and development of new methods, treatments, drugs, and procedures that could limit the market for our products and eventually make our products obsolete.
+Furthermore, our existing competitors and new market entrants may respond more quickly to or integrate new or emerging technologies such as artificial intelligence and machine learning in their product offerings, which could also limit the market for our products.
+A reduction in demand for our products could have a material adverse effect on our business, operations or financial condition.

 Demand1 | 2.6%